nkxxll/ANLP_CA2/README.md

 parsing of the answers from the LLMs while the second script was used to annotate a large set of reviews as training data for the multi-label classification neural network.
-For the evaluation of the results from the automated annotation you can use the `./src/scripts/evaluate.py`, `./src/example_multilabel_classification_evaluation.ipynb` and `./src/scripts/multilabel_classification_evaluator.py`.
+For the evaluation of the results from the automated annotation you can use the `src/scripts/evaluate.py`, `src/example_multilabel_classification_evaluation.ipynb`, `src/model_comparison.ipynb` and `src/scripts/multilabel_classification_evaluator.py`.
 The latter holds the core functionality of the evaluation and the first two scripts use this core functionality.
+The third script is a notebook that compares the results of the different LLMs visually.